dhilipsiva/dhilipsiva.com/_posts/2016-10-19-if-you-need-a-degree-certificate-form-a-reputed-college-or-otherwise-to-succeed-in-life-then-you-were-not-educated-properly.md

 ---
 layout: post
-title: If you need a degree certificate (form a reputed college or otherwise) to succeed in life, then you were not educated properly.
+title: If you need a degree certificate (from a reputed college or otherwise) to succeed in life, then you were not educated properly.
 ---

 ## Say what now?

-Yes, you read that right. `If you need a degree certificate (form a reputed college or otherwise) to succeed in life, then you were not educated properly.`.
+Yes, you read that right. `If you need a degree certificate (from a reputed college or otherwise) to succeed in life, then you were not educated properly.`.
 Most probably.
 I left out the `most probably` part of the title because it would not fit a single tweet (with the link of this post). :P :D

 Before I begin, I am not trying to hurt anyone's feelings.
 If you are one of the people who got butt-hurt reading the title, my sincere apologies that your teeny, tiny & tender butt got hurt.
 And I am not being judgemental.
 I don't judge their path if I haven't walked their journey.
 I am just merely making a simple observation - from an experience that's alien to most people.